 She graduated in 1969 with a RADA Diploma in Acting.
 By then I had long since returned to Norway.

-Like many aspiring actors just out of drama school, Lynette went into rep at the Britol Old Vic after graduating.
+Like many aspiring actors just out of drama school, Lynette went into rep after graduating; joining the Bristol Old Vic, she was fortunate.
 Repertory is a great way to gain experience, lots of it, and fast.
 This is how many actors acquire his or her Equity card, the be-all and end-all of a professional theatre career, and it was how Lynette got hers.